 Predicting the risk of prostate cancer progression or recurrence is difficult in individuals.
 The current standard of care uses risk models involving the use of family and individual history and clinical data.
-A new type of risk estimation tool, using a "systems pathology" approach, has been developed.
-In addition to the data used in traditional risk estimation tools, tests using the systems pathology method add data regarding molecular and cellular biology from tumor samples, as well as advanced image analysis to identify and measure clinical, microanatomical, and molecular features to aid in predicting specific individual clinical outcomes.
+A type of risk estimation tool using a "systems pathology" approach was developed.
+In addition to the data used in traditional risk estimation tools, tests using the systems pathology method add data regarding molecular and cellular biology from tumor samples, as well as advanced image analysis to identify and measure clinical, micro-anatomical, and molecular features to aid in predicting specific individual clinical outcomes.
 Some systems pathology tests also use proprietary computer-based and mathematical modeling algorithms to calculate risk estimation data.
+Recently, another type of risk estimation tool using multimodal artificial intelligence was developed.

 Several systems pathology tests have been made commercially available, including the Prostate Px+ test and the Post-Op Px test (formerly called Prostate Px) (Aureon Biosciences, Inc.; Yonkers, NY), and the NADiA ProsVue test (Iris Diagnostics; Chatsworth, CA).
 The NADiA test is a PSA immunoassay, polymerase chain reaction test designed to measure PSA levels less than 0.01 ng/ml.
 The ProsVue software calculates the risk of prostate cancer recurrence based on the rate of PSA change or slope of the 3 sequential NADiA PSA values.
 In October 2011, Aureon Biosciences, the company that produces the Prostate Px+ and the Post-Op Px tests, ceased operations, thus these tests are no longer available.

-In 2017, the American Urological Association (AUA), American Society for Radiation Oncology (ASTRO), and the Society of Urologic Oncology (SUO) published a joint clinical guideline for the treatment of clinically localized prostate cancer (Sanda, 2017).
-There is no mention of systems pathology testing in this document.
+ArteraAI Prostate Test (ArteraAI; Los Altos, CA) is a multimodal artificial intelligence biomarker test that utilizes algorithms that combines images from an individual's biopsy and clinical data to predict whether an individual will benefit from hormone therapy and calculates long-term outcomes in individuals with localized prostate cancer.
+In 2022, the American Urological Association (AUA) and American Society for Radiation Oncology (ASTRO) published a joint clinical guideline for the treatment of clinically localized prostate cancer (Eastham, 2022).
+There is no mention of systems pathology or multimodal artificial intelligence testing in this document.